CrazyCloudCraft/wikitest/PlaceholderExpansion.md

 import org.bukkit.OfflinePlayer;
 import me.clip.placeholderapi.expansion.PlaceholderExpansion;
-import at.helpch.somePlugin.SomePlugin;
+import at.helpch.placeholderapi.example.SomePlugin;

 /**
  * This class will be registered through the register-method in the
  * plugins onEnable-method.
  */
-class ExampleExpansion extends PlaceholderExpansion {
+class SomeExpansion extends PlaceholderExpansion {

     private SomePlugin plugin;